📌 Overview

 The new parent class would introduce the new DB config for my_animals_db and have the concept of “writing” and “reading” roles, shown below.

-The new parent class from the example then is AnimalsRecord, which is a child class that inherits from ApplicationRecord, and effectively becomes the “interface” for any Active Record classes that wish to read/write to this new DB.
+The new class is AnimalsRecord, which is a child class that inherits from ApplicationRecord.
+Extending this new parent class becomes the “interface” for any additional Active Record classes that wish to read or write to this new DB.

 Examples from Rails’ Documentation: